mcold/TEST_WRITER/README.md

  F12 - add comment

- Program write users movements which had been done with pressed Ctrl Writing symbols done automatically
+ Program writes users movements which had been done with pressed Ctrl Writing symbols done automatically
  Reload is used for clear buffer of done movements